vesche/jrsd/README.rst

 jrsd (Jackson's Rogue System Detection)
 =======================================

-jrsd is a network device monitoring and alerting utility that runs on Linux.
-It's built for an extermely specific use case of providing rogue system detection on a small, static network from a RHEL/CentOS host.
-A whitelist of MAC addresses must be provided for alerting.
+jrsd is a network device monitoring and alerting utility designed to run on a RHEL/CentOS host.
+It's built for an extremely specific use case of providing rogue system detection on a small, static network.
+This is accomplished by providing a complete whitelist of MAC addresses that will be used on the network, and periodically ARP scanning to ensure all network devices are within the whitelist.

 Installation
 ------------